oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

    Our Target Database is Oracle Base Database and we can specify a same or different name for DB_NAME.

-   We will keep the same DB_NAME for this lab.
+   We will keep the same DB_NAME as Source Database for this lab.

-   Provide Database Name as "ORCL" and DB Unique name suffix as "T"
+   Provide "Database name" as "ORCL" and "Database unique name suffix" as "T"

    ![ss9](./images/dbname.png)